 About the RiteCare Childhood Language Center of Stockton

 Services are provided free of charge to children and their families.
-The RiteCare Childhood Language Center of Stockton is a registered 501 (c)(3) tax exempt non-profit under the umbrella of the California Scottish Rite Foundation, and is totally reliant on private philanthropy from individuals, foundations and corporate support.
-For more information or to support the work of the RiteCare Childhood Language Center, please visit www.casr-foundation.org.
+The RiteCare Childhood Language Center of Stockton is a registered 501 (c)(3) tax-exempt non-profit under the California Scottish Rite Foundation umbrella and relies on private philanthropy from individuals, foundations, and corporate support.

 Who provides the assessment and treatment services?